Stratton, Cornwall

-Stratton (Strasnedh) is a town in the parish of Bude-Stratton, in Cornwall, England.
+Stratton (Strasnedh /kw/, meaning flat valley of the River Neet) is a town in the parish of Bude-Stratton, in Cornwall, England.
 It is situated near the coastal town of Bude and the market town of Holsworthy.
 Stratton gave its name to one of the ten ancient hundreds of Cornwall.
 The Battle of Stratton during the English Civil War took place here on 16 May 1643.
-In 2022 it had an estimated population of 2044.
+In 2022 it had an estimated population of 2,044.

 Etymology

 The earliest form of the name in Old English is Strætneat deriving from the original Cornish "Strad-Neth", with Strad meaning "The flat-bottomed valley of the River" and Neth being the name of the river itself.

 In common with most hydronymy in Western Europe, the name Neth is known to be Celtic or Pre-Celtic; however, the etymology of the name remains uncertain.
 A meaning of shining or brilliant has been suggested, as has a link to the older Indo-European root *-nedi (simply meaning river).
 Today, the river is commonly referred to as the Strat in English, from an erroneous back formation of Stratton ("town on the Strat").

 The town likely shares its etymology with the river and town of Neath in South Wales and the River Nidd in Northern England.
 The river is known as both the River Neet and the River Strat.